 There are many different costs associated with surrogacy, so let's break them down.

-Typically, you can expect to pay $48,000-$140,000+ for surrogacy with IVF in the U.S. (if you are paying out of pocket for all services and associated fees).
+Typically, you can expect to pay $48,000-$140,000+ for surrogacy with IVF in the United States. (if you are paying out of pocket for all services and associated fees).

 How do people afford surrogacy?

 It can be stressful trying to figure out how to afford surrogacy.
 Thankfully, you have resources and support to help you!
-At Illume Fertility, we assign a financial advisor to help you figure out what the surrogacy costs depending on each person or couple’s unique situation.
+At Illume Fertility, we assign a financial advisor to each family to help them figure out their potential surrogacy costs depending on their unique situation.

 Does insurance cover surrogacy?